Jaizzer/PerFi/README.md

 3. Unzip File.
 4. Access directory via Terminal containing “app.py”.
 5. Run “flask run”
-6. Clink the link that will appear on the terminal that looks like these: “http://127.0.0.1:5000".
+6. Clink the link that will appear on the terminal that looks like this: “http://127.0.0.1:5000".
 7. You are ready to go!